 - Average issue resolution time

-- The number of demos and their conversion rate
+- Demos and their conversion rate

 Most of these metrics are easily tracked in any customer service software.
 For instance, HelpCrunch counts the number of conversations, first response time, and time to close.
-You can also check your customer satisfaction rate based on chat ratings that customers leave after you resolve their issue.
+You can also check your customer satisfaction rate based on chat ratings that customers leave after you resolve their issues.

 7. Create a customer service philosophy

-A customer service philosophy is a set of values that you as a manager share with your employees and encourage them to share with customers.
+A customer service philosophy is a set of values that you, as a manager, share with your employees and encourage them to share with customers.

 I know it sounds somewhat cheesy and unnecessary.
 Everybody knows that you need to treat customers with respect and try your best to help them.
 But do they, really?
 Has it ever happened that your rep was rude or was called on their bluff?